Renormalization of the C2HDM with FeynMaster 2: FeynMaster 2: an ideal tool for renormalizing the C2HDM

 Here, as in the previous paragraph, the total counterterm should be added to obtain the (finite) renormalized one-loop amplitude.
 After summing up the two amplitudes (tree-level and renormalized one-loop), one will in general have a complicated expression.
 In this case, although the \FMS function \t{DecayWidth} can be directly applied to it, it will probably take quite some time; it is thus convenient to rewrite the expression in terms of form factors.
 This can be done automatically using another \FMS function, \t{FacToDecay}, which yields a two-element list: the first one is precisely the expression rewritten in terms of form factors; the second one is a list of replacements, associating to each form factor the corresponding analytical expression (written using the kinematics of the process).
 The function \t{DecayWidth} can now be easily applied to the first element of the output of \t{FacToDecay}. \fn{The user must in general define which parameters are complex.
 Note, however, that the form factors used in \t{FacToDecay} are by default set as complex.} In this way, one obtains in a couple of steps a simple formula for the NLO decay width, as well as a list with the different form factors contained in that formula.

 \n A final example concerns the numerical interface of \FMT, enabled by yet another \FMS function, \t{FCtoFT}.
 This function converts the expression it was applied to into \t{\ts{Fortran}} format and generates several files to run a \t{\ts{Fortran}} program (cf. the manual for details). \t{FCtoFT} is especially convenient in cases where the user has a simple expression written in terms of form factors and a list of replacement rules for each of them---precisely the case described in the previous paragraph.
 The reason is that \t{FCtoFT} can be used with two arguments, respectively: a simple expression in terms of form factors, and the list of replacement rules for them.
 In summary, the combination of functions \t{FacToDecay}, \t{DecayWidth} and \t{FCtoFT} is very powerful.
-In figure \ref{fig:combo}, we illustrate this combination for the particular case of the decay $h_2 \to Z Z$, studied in section \ref{sec:decays}.